 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 If the blood sample is contaminated by broken red blood cells, a condition called hemolysis, your LDH will be elevated.

 If you exercise strenuously before the sample is taken, you could have elevated LDH-1, LDH-2, and LDH-5.

-Anesthetics, aspirin, narcotics, and certain other drugs can elevate your LDH.
-Drugs that contain ascorbic acid (vitamin C) can decrease your LDH levels.
+Anesthetics, aspirin, narcotics, and certain other medicines can elevate your LDH.
+Medicines that contain ascorbic acid (vitamin C) can decrease your LDH levels.
 Alcohol also can affect your LDH levels.

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.